Eric Fearon: Early life and education

 Fearon was born to Margaret Fearon and Ross Fearon.
 He was raised with his sister Gretchen in Farmington, Maine.
 He attended Mt.
 Blue High School in Farmington.

 For college, he enrolled at Johns Hopkins University and received his Bachelor of Arts degree in biophysics in 1983.
-His undergraduate adviser, neurobiologist R. Kevin “Skip” Hunt, encouraged him to pursue scientific research.
-He attended Johns Hopkins School of Medicine and earned a MD and Ph.D. in biology as part of the Biology/Program in Human Genetics in 1990.
+His undergraduate adviser, neurobiologist R. Kevin "Skip" Hunt, encouraged him to pursue scientific research.
+He attended Johns Hopkins School of Medicine and earned an MD and Ph.D. in biology as part of the Biology/Program in Human Genetics in 1990.
 During his graduate studies at Johns Hopkins, Fearon was inducted into the Phi Beta Kappa.

-After receiving his medical and doctoral degrees, Fearon conducted his postdoctoral research in the laboratory of Chi Van Dang, where he developed a system for the study of protein-protein interactions in living mammalian cells.
-Fearon also enrolled at the MD Anderson Cancer Center and was awarded the Wilson S. Stone Memorial Award.
+After receiving his medical and doctoral degrees, Fearon conducted his postdoctoral research in the laboratory of Chi Van Dang, where he developed a system to study protein-protein interactions in living mammalian cells.
+Fearon also enrolled at the MD Anderson Cancer Center, where he was awarded the Wilson S. Stone Memorial Award.

 Career

 Fearon joined the University of Michigan (U-M) in 1995 as the associate director for Basic Science Research at the University of Michigan Rogel Cancer Center.
 In 1999, Fearon was elected a Fellow of the American Society for Clinical Investigation (ASCI).
 He later served as president of the ASCI from 2005 to 2006.
-He was named deputy director of the Rogel Cancer Center in 2005 and was Director in 2016.
+He was named deputy director of the Rogel Cancer Center in 2005 and was the director in 2016.